DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-15/master-processing-automation/_index.md

 Mike senior listening examples: [Chapter 19: Master-buss Processing, Automation, & Endgame](https://cambridge-mt.com/ms/ch19/)

-## Master Buss Processing - General Concepts
+## Master-Buss Processing - General Concepts

 It's common to add processing on our master bus to create a more combined sound.
 This can be a challenging process to take care not to undo your decisions in the mixing process.